pablo33/PHotodeliver/README.md

 needs at least ubuntu 14.04
 Gexiv2  #  For metadata handling.
 python3-pil  #  For image conversion.
 tifig  # for heic image conversion.

+You can install Gexiv2 typing:

+    sudo apt-get install gir1.2-gexiv2-0.10